xieyuheng/inner/notes/00028-how-to-not-design-syntax.md

 First of all, Why not to design syntax?

-Because syntax design can be an endless tormenting circle, in witch no real progress can be made.
+Because syntax design can be an endless tormenting circle, in which no real progress can be made.

 How to not design syntax?